 Seniors Connection – A Community Program for Older Adults

 Seniors from Highlands and the larger community in North Vancouver meet on the first and third Wednesday of the month from 10:30 am to 1:00 pm, for a fun, informative and engaging experience.
-Click here to view photos from the Jan 21/15 event celebrating Robbie Burns Day.

 Each event begins with 15 minutes of chair exercises, followed by a guest speaker and a hot lunch.
 Each session offers opportunities for continued learning, access to information and resources, and the sense of well being that comes from being in relationship and connecting with others.
-The cost per session is $7 and signup in advance for each event is required.
+The cost per session is $8 and signup in advance for each event is required.

 For more information, to sign up for an event, or to participate as a volunteer, contact Colleen Blair.